ryco117/crab_nat/README.md

 }
 ```

-Crab NAT does not determine the gateway address or the local client address itself.
-I recommend using [default-net](https://crates.io/crates/default-net), see the example [client](examples/client.rs) for basic usage.
+Crab NAT does not determine the gateway address or the local client address.
+This is to reduce unnecessary assumptions about how this library will be used.
+For an easy API to determine these values reliably, I recommend using [default-net](https://crates.io/crates/default-net); see the example [client](examples/client.rs) for basic usage.

 ### Missing Features
+* NAT-PMP:
+  * https://www.rfc-editor.org/rfc/rfc6886#section-3.2.1 states that NAT-PMP clients should listen for external IP address changes from the gateway.
+This is not currently implemented, and I am unsure how useful this would be.
+* PCP:
+  * https://www.rfc-editor.org/rfc/rfc6887#section-8.1.1 describes more complex request timing configurations than are currently implemented.
   * PCP describes a `Peer` operation which is not yet implemented.
   * PCP describes an `Announce` operation, which I don't plan to implement.
   * PCP supports more protocols than just UDP and TCP which are not yet added.
 I'm open to supporting more protocols if they are requested.
   * PCP defines a number of "Options" which are not implemented.
 There is currently no plan to implement them.
-* https://www.rfc-editor.org/rfc/rfc6886#section-3.2.1 states that NAT-PMP clients should listen for external IP address changes from the gateway.
-This is not currently implemented, and I am unsure how useful this would be.